TheWebWeWeave/Blog/src/source/_posts/Posting-a-Release-on-an-Asana-Calendar.md

 Now the way that I used this new token that was created was to copy this into a text file that I called asana_api.txt and I placed it in the jenkins_home directory.
 I am using a docker image and the operating system is linux so although you can see in the script above that it is mapped to
 /var/jenkins_home/asana_api.txt  In reality I have a volume on my docker host mapped to this location.
 I drop the file into that location and Jenkins will see that file in its instance of /var/jenkins_home.
 ## The Jenkinsfile
 We are getting near the end of our journey here as it is time to plug this into our Jenkins pipeline so we can see those entries appear on our Asana Release Calendar.
 I am basically using the same pipeline as I used in my previous post [Pipeline As Code](/2020/07/Pipeline-As-Code/).
-Check out that post if you haven't already and the piece that I am going to show you here is the very small modification that I implemented to get this working.
+Check out that post if you haven't already and the piece that I am going to show you here is the very small modification that I implemented to get this work.
 ```
         stage('Release'){
             agent {